backstage/backstage/docs/dls/contributing-to-storybook.md

 description: Documentation on How to Contribute to Storybook
 ---

-The Backstage Storybook provides you a way to explore reusable Backstage User Interface elements and how to use them in developing the Backstage core and its plugins.
+Storybook is an open source tool to provide users a way to explore the Backstage UI elements and how to use them in developing the Backstage core and its plugins.
 These UI elements are commonly called "components", and include things such as buttons, tables, specialized widgets with specific formatting, and so on.

-You'll find our storybook at [http://backstage.io/storybook](http://backstage.io/storybook).
+You find our storybook at [http://backstage.io/storybook](http://backstage.io/storybook).

 As noted in the [design introduction](design.md), Backstage's design is based